EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - III (26 May 2021 - Continued)

+### Day 44 | July 8, 2021 | Thursday

+**Today's Progress:** Today I continued with the **Fundamentals of the Databricks Lakehouse Platform Accreditation** course from the Data Scientist Pathway by Databricks.

+- Fundamentals of Databricks SQL
+  - SECTION 1: INTRODUCTION TO DATABRICKS SQL ANALYTICS
+    - Why Databricks SQL
+    - Foundational Concepts
+    - Tour of the Interface
+  - SECTION 2: QUERYING DATA
+    - Querying Basics
+    - Automate Workflows
+  - SECTION 3: VISUALIZATIONS AND DASHBOARDS
+    - Visualize Query Results
+    - Build and Edit Dashboards
+    - Connect to Business Intelligence Tools

 ### Day 43 | July 7, 2021 | Wednesday

 **Today's Progress:** Today I continued with the **Fundamentals of the Databricks Lakehouse Platform Accreditation** course from the Data Scientist Pathway by Databricks.